alelee93/surfs_up/README.md

-# surfs_up

 ## Overview of the analysis

 This analysis focuses on retrieving temperature data for the months of June and December in Oahu, to determine if a surf & ice cream shop business is sustainable year-round.
-The analysis uses Python, Pandas funcitons and methods, and SQLAlchemy, to filter the data column of the Measurements table in the hawaii.sqlite database.
+The analysis uses Python, Pandas functions and methods, and SQLAlchemy, to filter the data column of the Measurements table in the hawaii.sqlite database.

 ## Results